vbaliga165/PickMyChamp/README.md

        The input username (Imaqtpie) and the input enemy champion (Akali) are simply appended to a generic url displaying data and statistics.
 In the case that either inputs exceed one word, a symbol such as *'+'* is concatenated between each additional word.
 This is all accomplished through the ```get_true_url()``` function.
    2. Gathering user-specific data
    3. Organizing data in a comprehensible format

+## License
+This project is licensed under the MIT License - see the [LICENSE.txt](https://github.com/vsb321/PickMyChamp/blob/master/LICENSE.txt) file for details